MaxKru/MaxKru/README.md

 Free Speech absolutist

-Skills: none, null, nada and a littlebit of c, c#, python, 3d/pcb/compiler design
+Skills: none, null, nada and a littlebit of c, c#, python, html 3d/pcb/compiler design

 - 🔭 I’m currently working on an Autonomous Rc car
 - 🌱 I’m currently learning python and about ai in general